 Keep blood sugar under control: Almost, 50% of diabetes patients end up having kidney diseases.
 It is important to keep the sugar level in your blood under control.
 Diabetics have to be more cautious and they should undergo kidney checks at regular intervals.
 Modern medicine has uncovered effective measures for diabetics on how to improve their kidney function.

 High blood pressure related to developing kidney diseases: High blood pressure is a chronic health problem and can lead to developing kidney diseases.
 Normal blood pressure is 120/80.
-However, if you register a reading of 139/89 then, you’re prehypersensitive.
+However, if you register a reading of 139/89 then, you are pre hypersensitive.
 At this stage, you should take up a different diet and lifestyle.
-If the reading goes to 140/90 or above, you need to consult a doctor.
+If the reading goes to 140/90 or above, you need to consult with your doctors.
 It is often seen that high blood pressure is often made more complicated by blood sugar, cardiovascular problems and high cholesterol, damaging the kidneys.

 Maintain a good diet and maintain your ideal body weight: It is important for you to know what is good for your kidneys.
 Cut down on your salt consumption.
 Avoid junk food and eateries.
 Try to drink at least 5 to 6 litres of water regularly.
 Do not put on excessive weight.
 Maintain a strict diet to keep your actual body weight within the range of your ideal physical mass.